agentsonar/agentsonar/docs/integrations/electron-node-bus.md

 node integration-example.mjs
 ```

 After 2 seconds, open the latest report in `agentsonar_logs/`.
-You'll see the cycle detected with both `cyclic_delegation` (CRITICAL at 15 rotations) and `resource_exhaustion` (the rate limiter firing on the tight loop).
+You'll see the silent loop detected (CRITICAL at 15 rotations) along with a runaway-spend alert from the tight loop tripping the rate limit.

 ## Questions / blockers